-This unit provides students with a detailed understanding of the quantitative techniques employed in the assessment of fished stocks.
-The unit covers fishery dependent and fishery independent data and its use in predictive modelling, mortality estimation, biomass and yield modelling, stock-recruitment relationships and, fisheries risk assessments.
+Fisheries assessment is a critical component of monitoring and managing fishery harvests.
+This advanced unit provides students with a detailed understanding of the quantitative techniques employed in the assessment of fished stocks.
+The unit covers fishery dependent and fishery independent data and its use in fisheries modelling, mortality estimation, biomass and yield modelling, stock-recruitment relationships and predictive fisheries risk assessments.

 |Unit name||Fisheries Assessment|